Han Sun-hwa: 2021–present: Acting breakthrough and subsequent roles

 In February 2025, Han was cast as the main lead, playing the role of Kang Eun-kyung, a student teacher in the comedy horror film Teaching Practice: Idiot Girls and School Ghost 2.
 Later that year, her performance in the film earned her the Korean Fantastic Actor Award at the 29th Bucheon International Fantastic Film Festival (BIFAN).
-In April 2025, she was confirmed as one of the leads in the adventure comedy film The First Ride.
 In September 2025, she held her first solo fan meeting, "Attractive Sunhwa log," of her 16-year career.

+On April 2, 2026, it was officially announced that Han had signed an exclusive contract with Ghost Studio.

 Artistry

 Musical style influences and acting training

 Han has said from childhood that she has been influenced by pop and R&B groups such as Fin.K.L, S.E.S. and Shinhwa.
 Han credits BoA as one of her major influences and idols.
 She also credits BoA's singing and dancing as influencing her to pursue a musical career.
 Additionally, she underwent formal vocal and acting training as a participant in the SBS talent show Superstar Survival.